vnitusingh/School_District_Analysis/README.md

 From all the above results we can summarize that **replacing Thomas High School's ninth grade score with NaN**:

 1. Does not have impact on average math and reading scores for Charter schools, schools with per student spending of $630 to $644 and school size of 1000 - 2000.
-2. However, the percentage passing of math and  reading and overall passing is decreased for above mentioned categories.
+2. However, the passing percentage of math and  reading and overall passing is decreased for above mentioned categories.
-3. Thomas High School lost its ranking as top performing school dropping from rank 4th to 8th.
+3. Thomas High School lost its ranking in the 5 top performing school.
 4. At district level the average math score dipped by 0.1 point.
 Average reading score didn't have any impact.